miniluz/nixos-config/hosts/home-server/README.md

 The configuration at `~/nixos-config-base` will not be auto-updated.
 It must be pulled manually to stop breakages from the main config.

-The server configuration is at the `server-packages` (private) repo.

 ### Wireguard

 A wireguard config file without a killswitch is provided as a host secret in